run-llama/llama-hub/llama_hub/llama_packs/snowflake_query_engine/README.md

 From here, you can use the pack, or inspect and modify the pack in `./snowflake_pack`.

-First, add the Snowflake connection details in a file named `credentials.json` at your project root, the same directory where your main python file is located.
-See below the sample file content, replace the placeholder values with your actual Snowflake connection details.
+First, add the Snowflake DB connection details in a file named `credentials.json` at your project root, the same directory where your main python file is located.
+See below the sample file content, replace the placeholder values with your actual Snowflake DB connection details.

 ```
 {